 Hiking hydration bladders are a popular piece of hiking gear, and for good reasons.

-However, these water bladders can be tricky to choose and even trickier to take care of.
+However, these water bladders can be tricky to choose.

 Know what you're getting into when you look at hiking hydration reservoirs, also called water bladders and hydration bladders.